 - Roast the cauliflower until it is tender and golden brown.

 You can prepare it ahead of time by cutting the cauliflower into florets and adding all the spices.
 Then when it’s about 30 minutes before dinnertime, place the cauliflower in the oven, and bake it for about 25 minutes.
+Optional, you can also ad some lemon zest and lemon juice on top of it before serving.

 Ensure that there is enough space on your baking sheet when you roast the cauliflower.
 You should let there be some space when you roast them or the cauliflower florets will steam and you’ll end up with mushy cauliflower.
+Also, it will help if you spread the florets into an even layer.

 The heads of the cauliflower should be compact, white, and firm.
 Avoid any that look dry and yellow.
 You also want cauliflower that are dense and feel heavy for their size.